hublancer/plotmanager/DEPLOY_ON_HOSTINGER.md

 1. Go back to the **Node.js** section in hPanel.
 2. Click the **Restart** button for your application.
 3. Wait a minute, then visit `https://plotpilot.hublancer.pk/` in your browser.
 Your site should now be live.

+---

+### Troubleshooting Common Node.js Issues

+- **403 Forbidden Error**: This almost always means your `.htaccess` file is missing, in the wrong folder, or has the wrong content.
+Double-check Step 5.
+The `.htaccess` file must be in the public document root of your subdomain, NOT in the `plotpilot_app` folder.
+- **500 Timeout Error**: This usually means the port in your `.htaccess` file doesn't match the port assigned to your app in the Node.js section of hPanel.
+It can also happen if your app crashes on startup.
+Check the application logs in the Node.js section for errors.
+- **App Crashes**: Make sure all your **Environment Variables** (Step 4) are set correctly.
+A missing variable can cause the app to fail on startup.
+Also ensure you have selected a modern **Node.js version** (like 20.x) in Step 3.
+The `start` script `next start -p $PORT` in `package.json` is correct and should not be changed, as Hostinger provides the `$PORT` variable automatically.